Large-scale JPEG steganalysis using hybrid deep-learning framework: Our proposed JPEG steganalytic framework

-Since rich steganalytic models exhibit structure similarity to CNNs~\cite{tan_apsipa_2014, xu_spl_2016}, one interesting question is whether it is possible for CNNs to utilize the domain knowledge behind rich models, especially the specific kernel matrices in the convolutional phase and the Q\&T phase.
-In the following propositions, we provide a negative argument and claim that not only the convolution phase but also the Q\&T phase of rich models are not learnable for CNNs.
+In \cite{tan_apsipa_2014}, we pointed out that in general the above structure of rich models resembles CNN.
+Quantization and truncation has become an indispensable part of rich steganalytic models~\cite{fridrich_tifs_2012, denemark_wifs_2014,tang_tifs_2016, holub_tifs_2014,holub_spie_2015, song_ihmmsec_2015,denemark_tifs_2016}.
+However, as far as we know, there still has been no published works regarding to the integration of quantization and truncation into deep-learning steganalyzers.

-\begin{prop} \leavevmode \begin{enumerate} \item Kernel matrices used to generate noise residuals in rich models cannot be evolved from randomly initialized kernels of a convolutional layer in CNN.
-This problem is unsolvable even with traditional data preprocessing strategies. \item Better performing kernels cannot be evolved from the kernels possessing the same parameters as those used in rich models, provided the model is trained with gradient descent. \end{enumerate} \end{prop}
+In this paper, we would like to utilize the domain knowledge behind rich models, especially the specific kernel matrices in the convolutional phase and the Q\&T phase.
+But, The introduction of quantization and truncation, namely the Q\&T phase on top of the bottom convolution phase, is a double-edged sword.
+It cannot be put in the pipeline of gradient-descent-based learning.
+The Q\&T phase takes noise residuals generated by convolution phase as input, and can be modeled as: